jpetso/versioncontrol_project/README.txt

 $Id$

-Version Control / Project Node Integration - Integrates nodes of any content type with version control systems supported by the Version Control API.
+Version Control / Project Node Integration - Integrates project nodes (provided by the Project module) with version control systems supported by the Version Control API.

 SHORT DESCRIPTION
 -----------------
-This module makes it possible for users with a VCS account to associate Drupal nodes ("project nodes") with repository locations and appoint co-maintainers for these projects, which enables commit access control based on project maintainership.
+This module makes it possible for users with a VCS account to associate project nodes with repository locations and appoint co-maintainers for these projects, which enables commit access control based on project maintainership.

-Version Control / Project Node Integration depends on the Version Control API module.
+Version Control / Project Node Integration depends on the Version Control API and Project modules.

 AUTHOR